Standard Classical guitars

-This guitar is extraordinarily responsive, producing far more sound than you can ever get out of a standard Dreadnought style guitar using only fingernails.
-Both the nut and saddle are compensated using specialised techniques that I have developed, which can be customised to the type of strings and set-up that you prefer.
-Consequently it will play in-tune to the equally tempered scale with much greater accuracy than standard guitars.
-Until you’ve heard the difference, you don’t know what you’re missing, and there’s no going back!
-All those beautiful jazz chord voicings sound distinctly different, rather than just being vaguely dissonant.
-Classical guitarists looking for a different sound will love it.
+This guitar is extraordinarily responsive, producing far more sound than you can ever get out of a standard Dreadnought style guitar using only your fingernails.
+Both the nut and saddle are compensated using specialised techniques that I have developed, which can be customised to the type of strings you want and set-up that you prefer.

 The tops can be French polished (like the one above) or finished with nitrocellulose lacquer.
-See the photo gallery for more pictures.
+Please see the photo gallery for more pictures.
 A video of this model being played by Bruce Mathiske is available here, and an uncompressed sound file is here.